 Another paper demonstrated that acute LBP is sensed in a specific pain center in the brain.
 It is well-known and easily identifiable.
 However, if you experience LBP for more than a year it switches completely over to the emotional center and the pain center goes quiet.
 It occurs every time in every patient.
 You’ll have the same pain but a different driver.
 (2) Surgery performed for pain in the emotional center is not going to work no matter how compelling the pathology.

 The problem is similar to phantom limb pain.
-Before a person requires an amputation of his or her leg they are usually in quite bit of pain.
+Before a person requires an amputation of his or her leg they’re usually in quite a bit of pain.
 Over half of amputees still feel their leg AND the pre-op pain they had before the amputation.
 How can that be?
-The source of pain is very clear and an amputation is quite definitive.
-It is a programming problem.
-Once these unpleasant circuits are imbedded in your brain they are permanent.
+The source of pain is clear and an amputation is definitive.
+It’s a programming problem.
+Once these unpleasant circuits are embedded in your brain they are permanent.

 One surgeon reported on the results of 11 patients who had their normally functioning arms amputated for pain.
-The source of the pain was not clear.
+The source of the pain wasn’t identifiable.
 Guess what?
 None of them had any pain relief and now they had just one arm.
 It is somewhat of a disturbing article to read.

 There is a naïve view that surgery is the definitive answer if everything else has been tried.
-It is only the solution if you can see the problem and even then it may not be effective if the “pain switch” in your brain remains on.
+It’s only the solution if you can see the problem and even then it may not be effective if the “pain switch” in your brain remains on.

 Is your surgeon seeing the whole picture?